gohsonghan98/gitbookclone/document/function/Array/avg/avg.md

-﻿# Mod
+﻿# Avg

 ### Description

-Get the remainder of two numbers after division.
+Get the Average value of an Array.

 ### Flowchart